rissom/unidaplan/README.md

 https://www.youtube.com/watch?v=gAOdfen3yqU

-The software is still a bit rough around the edges.
-Allthough all basic functionality is there, there are probably still bugs.
-The software is free to use for public research facilities and universities.
-But there will be a fee for private companies, once it is finished.
+The software is free to use "as is".
+I will take no responsibility for data loss.

-##How to set it up
+## How to set it up

 You need an E-Mail account, an Apache Tomcat Web Application Server and an installed PostgreSQL database.
 Unidaplan uses the apache.tomcat.jdbc.pool.
 Make sure it is installed.